Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 ## Starting a server, host, or client

-In order to perform any netcode related action that involves sending messages, you must first have a server started and listening for connections with at least one client (_a server can send RPCs to itself when running as a host_) that is connected.  to accomplish this, you must first start your `NetworkManager` as a server, host, or client.
+In order to perform any netcode-related action that involves sending messages, you must first have a server started and listening for connections with at least one client (_a server can send RPCs to itself when running as a host_) that is connected.
+To accomplish this, you must first start your `NetworkManager` as a server, host, or client.
 There are three `NetworkManager` methods you can invoke to accomplish this:

 ```csharp
 NetworkManager.Singleton.StartServer();      // Starts the NetworkManager as just a server (that is, no local client).